- What is Score Choice?

 But, if your highest score in each section was not on the same test on the same day, then it is usually best to submit all scores.
 Let’s return to the test results of Jennifer for a moment and review them by date and section:

-As you can see, Jennifer achieved her highest score in Math in May (600) and her highest scores in Reading and Writing in October (630 and 650, respectively).
-If we combine these three scores, her total SAT score is 1880, which is 20 points higher than her combined score on the October test.
+As you can see, Jennifer achieved her highest score in Math in June (600) and her highest score in Reading and Writing in October (660).
+If we combine these two scores, her total SAT score is 1260, which is 20 points higher than her combined score on the October test.
 The good news for Jennifer is that most colleges and universities use this system—creating an SAT score that uses the highest score by section across multiple administrations—in their admissions process.
 If she were to select Score Choice and submit just her October score, she would be losing 20 valuable points.

 If you have read your prospective college’s score reporting policy on CollegeBoard.com and are still unsure about whether they consider scores by section or by date, call the admissions department.
 Consider the phone call an opportunity to “sell yourself’ in an impromptu interview, as the admissions officer with whom you speak is likely to make a note about your call and put it into your admissions folder.
 Appearing polite, inquisitive, and interested in the university can go a long way in helping you achieve acceptance to the school.